Last update June 13, 2025

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Ergot derivative which is used in the prevention and treatment of postpartum hemorrhage.
+Derived from ergot, used in the prevention and treatment of postpartum haemorrhage.
+Intramuscular, intravenous or oral administration.

-There is a controversy on an antiprolactin effect and its ability to decrease milk production found by some authors (Peters 1979, Döner 1979, Weiss 1975).
+There is controversy about its antiprolactin effect and its ability to decrease milk production found by some authors.
+(Peters 1979, Dörner 1979, Weiss 1975, Pérez 1975, Shane 1974)

-Others did not find a decrease in prolactin level (Javier del Castillo 1985, Del Pozo 1975), nor difference in the rate of exclusive breastfeeding or monthly weight gain (González1984), considering that the treatments limited to the first week postpartum that use a low dose do not affect lactation or the infant.
+Others find no decrease in prolactin or milk production (Gilad 2017, Moretti 2000, Javier del Castillo 1985, Jolivet 1978, Del Pozo 1975, Scapin 1983), nor in the rate of exclusive breastfeeding (Gilad 2017), or weight gain at one month of age (González 1984, Jolivet 1978), considering that treatments limited to the first week postpartum and at low doses do not affect breastfeeding or the infant.

-It has frequent side effects (nausea, vomiting, headache, hypertension) that do not occur with oxytocin, so the latter is preferable to reduce the risk of postpartum hemorrhage.
-There are insufficient data to know whether immediate breastfeeding is effective for this type of prevention (Chelmow 2011).
+It has frequent side effects (nausea, vomiting, headache, hypertension) that do not occur with oxytocin, which is therefore preferable for reducing the risk of postpartum haemorrhage.